rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/sig_guide/content.md

 !!! info "Additional Subgroups"
     While this is the default layout, additional subgroups can be made at the root of the SIG group.
 It is expected that some SIG's may not have plans to build packages as they could have an entirely separate focus.

+!!! info "Examples and Inspiration"
+    If you are ever confused on designing your imports and packages, you may look into other sig's or even Rocky Linux itself in the `staging` group.

 ### src

-This area doubles as the source of the rpm itself or the rpm sources (spec file, metadata file, and so on).
-While this area is optional, it is likely you will be using it for managing rpm sources.
+This area is typically for the rpm sources (spec file, metadata file, and so on), with support for dist-git/src-git coming soon.
+While this area is optional, it is highly likely you will be using it for managing rpm sources, and uploading the tarball sources to the lookaside.

-For the case of sources, instead of uploading directly to S3, sources can be managed within a repository that matches the name of an rpm in the `rpms` group by using dist-git/src-git.

-For the case of rpm sources, imports start here and would appear in `rpms` as long as the peridot catalog configuration is made aware. **Note** that all rules from the `rpms` section below apply.
+For the case of rpm sources, which is the most standard usage, imports start here.
+When an import occurs, these would appear in `rpms` as long as the peridot catalog configuration is made aware. **Note** that all rules from the `rpms` section below apply.

-### rpms

-This area is specifically used for rpm sources (spec file, patches, light text files).
-This is generally where "imports" happen and there is no manual intervention or manual commits.
-Imports from "src" would land here, for example.
+!!! info "rpm rules"
+    To repeat: All rules from the `rpms` section below apply.
+Please ensure that you read carefully.

+#### RPM Format Rules

+The expectation is that you will be designing repositories to be imported here in majority of cases.
+As this is likely, this is the expected format:

 The expected format is: